Credit and Debt After Death: What You Need to Know

 - Contact a nationwide credit bureau to find out what you need to do to notify them of someone's death and get a death notice placed on their credit reports.
 A death notice flags a person's credit reports as "deceased - do not issue credit."
 If someone attempts to use the deceased person's information to apply for credit, the notice should be displayed when the deceased person's credit report is accessed, informing the creditor the person is deceased.

 When one bureau adds a deceased notice to the credit report, it will notify the other two, eliminating the need for you to contact all three.
+You can find out how to notify Equifax by clicking here.

 Find out what documents you will need to provide the credit bureau with proof of the person's death, along with proof that you are the authorized designee.
 The required documents may vary, based on your relationship with the deceased — whether he or she is a parent or spouse, for instance — and based on the credit bureau.
-Learn more about required documents and contacting credit bureaus.

 Required information may include: